shiaky/breitbandmessung/README.md

 # Breitbandmessung.de automated

-A script to enable customers of lazy ISPs to perform measurement campaigns of the connection speed as described [here](https://www.bundesnetzagentur.de/DE/Sachgebiete/Telekommunikation/Unternehmen_Institutionen/Breitband/Breitbandmessung/Breitbandmessung-node.html) in an automated way.
+A script to enable customers of lazy ISPs to perform measurement campaigns of the connection speed as described [here](https://breitbandmessung.de/desktop-app) in an automated way.

 ## Usage

 Create a folder for the measurement results `mkdir messprotokolle`.

-Then just run:
+Then just run this for creating a single measurement:

 ```
 docker run -v $PWD/messprotokolle:/export/ shiaky/breitbandmessung:latest